-We intend to use our portion of the proceeds from this offering to provide additional capital to the Existing Gladstone Funds and the initial capital to launch the Future Gladstone Funds and, possibly, invest additional amounts in Gladstone Acquisition.
+We intend to use our portion of the proceeds from this offering to provide additional capital to the Existing Gladstone Funds and the initial capital to launch the Future Gladstone Funds.
 Our management believes it is in our best interests to avoid investments that would subject us to registration and regulation under the 1940 Act.
 Accordingly, management intends to conduct our business in a manner that would not subject us to registration and regulation under the 1940 Act.
 Therefore, our ability to deploy the proceeds from this offering will be restricted by limitations under the 1940 Act and may, for example, result in us acquiring securities in such funds that are not investment securities, such as general partnership interests.